CoderDojo-Content/Beginner-PHP/en/getting-setup.md

 6. Now just click on **Create workspace** and you're all set!

-7. Once your workspace is up and running, you'll notice you've been given a few files, which you can see in the sidebar
+7. Once your workspace is up and running, you'll notice you've been given a few files, which you can see in the sidebar.
    ![](/assets/c9 sidebar.png)

-8. By double-clicking on them, you can open them in your editor.
-Do this now for **hello-world.php** and delete
+8. You're going to need to create a new file to put all your code in.
+You can do this by choosing **File &gt; New File** in the menu.

+9. Once the file is opened, you can save it by choosing **File &gt; Save As** and giving it a name.

+10. You're ready to make your first PHP webpage!